VillageNet: Graph-based, Easily-interpretable, Unsupervised Clustering for Broad Biomedical Applications: Method

 \subsection{Effect of hyperparameters}

-Fig 4 provides insights into the impact of Village-Net hyperparameters on the final clustering results, evaluated on the digits dataset.
-The assessment is based on the comparison of obtained clusters with the ground truth, measured by Normalized Mutual Information (NMI).
-The algorithm involves two crucial hyperparameters:
+Fig \ref{fig:stability} provides insights into the impact of VillageNet hyperparameters on the final clustering results, evaluated on the digits dataset.
+The assessment is based on the comparison of the obtained clusters with the ground truth, measured by Normalized Mutual Information (NMI).
+This step of the algorithm involves two crucial hyperparameters:

-\begin{enumerate} \item \textbf{\textit{k}}: The performance of our algorithm is closely tied to the choice of parameter $k$.
-Since, in step 4 of our algorithm, each data point within a village is assigned the same cluster identity as the village itself the accuracy of our algorithm in clustering the dataset is contingent on how effectively K-Means clustering can shatter the true labels of the dataset.
-This accuracy tends to improve with larger values of $k$ as observed in Fig4.
-However, as $k$ increases, so does the algorithm's runtime linearly.
+\begin{enumerate} \item $\nu$: The performance of our algorithm is closely related to the choice of parameter $\nu$.
+Since, in step 4 of our algorithm, each data point within a village is assigned the same cluster identity as the village itself, the accuracy of our algorithm in clustering the dataset is contingent on how effectively K-Means clustering can shatter the true labels of the dataset.
+This accuracy tends to improve with larger values of $\nu$ as observed in Fig \ref{fig:stability}.
+However, as $\nu$ increases, so does the algorithm's runtime linearly.

-Therefore, selecting the optimal value for $k$ involves a trade-off.
-On one hand, a higher $k$ improves clustering accuracy; on the other hand, it escalates computational time.
-Thus, the ideal choice for $k$ lies in finding the minimum number of K-Means clusters that can approximately represent the underlying structure of the data. \item \textbf{\textit{r}:} This hyperparameter $r$ plays a critical role in shaping the connectivity within the village graph.
-In the extreme scenario where $k$ equals $N$, each individual data point becomes a village, essentially transforming the network of villages into an $r$-nearest neighbor graph of the dataset.
-Conversely, when $k<N$, the village network provides a coarser representation of this $r$-nearest neighbor graph.
+Therefore, selecting the optimal value for $\nu$ involves a trade-off.
+On the one hand, a higher $\nu$ may improve the accuracy of the clustering; on the other hand, it increases computational time.
+Thus, the ideal choice for $\nu$ lies in finding the minimum number of K-Means clusters that can approximately represent the underlying structure of the data. \item $\eta$: This hyperparameter $\eta$ plays a critical role in shaping connectivity within the village graph.
+In the extreme scenario where $\eta$ equals $N$, each individual data point becomes a village, essentially transforming the village network into a graph of the nearest neighbor $\eta$ of the dataset.
+In contrast, when $\eta<N$, the village network provides a coarser representation of the nearest neighbor $\eta$ in the graph.

-The value of $r$ is pivotal in expressing the connectivity between villages.
-It needs to be chosen judiciously, considering the balance between granularity and coarseness in representing local structures.
-If $r$ is too large, it can lead to a dilution of information about the local structures within villages, as observed in Fig 4.
-This dilution poses a challenge in obtaining correct clusters, emphasizing the importance of appropriately tuning $r$ to capture the desired level of connectivity without sacrificing the fidelity of local information within villages.
+The value of $\eta$ is pivotal in expressing the connectivity between villages.
+It should be chosen judiciously, considering the balance between granularity and coarseness in representing local structures.
+If $\eta$ is too large, it can lead to a dilution of information on the local structures within the villages, as observed in Fig \ref{fig:stability}.
+This dilution poses a challenge in obtaining correct clusters, emphasizing the importance of appropriately tuning $\eta$ to capture the desired level of connectivity without sacrificing the fidelity of local information within villages.

 \end{enumerate}